DialogBlocks

 Why was DialogBlocks created?

 DialogBlocks is an easy-to-use tool with a high level of functionality designed to get GUI development work done as quickly as possible.
-The commercial support gives corporate users in particular the confidence they need that DialogBlocks will be updated frequently.
-This, combined with features such as in-situ editing, data transfer, broad platform support and many other aspects, makes DialogBlocks an essential adjunct to wxWidgets.
+Features such as in-situ editing, data transfer, broad platform support and many other aspects, makes DialogBlocks an essential adjunct to wxWidgets.

 What platforms are supported by DialogBlocks?